matthewmueller/nimbis/Readme.md

 ## Ideas

+### GroupList

-### Group
+### ShareMessage

-### Message
+### MessageList
 1. Groups collapse to color balls on screen size reduction
+2. Tool tip when you hover over the author's icon

+### MessageHeader

-### Comment
+### CommentList

-1. a dynamic row of templates: letter, document, etc
-2. emoticons: attracts girl attention
-3. block color change on enter
-4. Display number to the right of name, where number is the level of connection via LinkedIn
+- Display number to the right of name, where number is the level of connection via LinkedIn
-5. Paint comment mode: turn the comment box into a canvas
+  * No way, LinkedIn is sooo boring.
+This is a product for everyone, including all the scrubs who don't have a linkedIn.
+That includes me.
-6. When scrolled up and new comment arrives, have a quarter opacity bottom strip displaying latest comment
+- When scrolled up and new comment arrives, have a quarter opacity bottom strip displaying latest comment
+  * I like the idea, How would it work though?
+What if 2 new comments arrive.
+What about 10?

+### ShareComment
+- emoticons: attracts girl attention
+  * Definitely, it's a must have.
+We need to look for good emoticon libraries
+- a dynamic row of templates: letter, document, etc
+  * Maybe...
+Let's be more facebook then MySpace.
+Or Apple than Microsoft.
+A good message design should be able to cover talking about random shit with friends and writing a professional post.
+We shouldn't need people to pick their template.
+- block color change on enter
+  * Too complicated.
+Less options, better defaults.
+We should be making the decisions, not them.
+- Paint comment mode: turn the comment box into a canvas
+  * Nice idea, maybe later..
+- Figure out good verbs for: showing a picture, linking to something, starting or inviting someone to an event.